-FreescaleTM and the Freescale logo are trademarks of Freescale Semiconductor, Inc. The described product is a PowerPC microprocessor.
+FreescaleTM and the Freescale logo are trademarks of Freescale Semiconductor, Inc. The described product contains a PowerPC processor core.
 The PowerPC name is a trademark of IBM Corp. and used under license.
+The described product is a PowerPC microprocessor.
+The PowerPC name is a trademark of IBM Corp. and used under license.
+The described product is a PowerPC microprocessor core.
+The PowerPC name is a trademark of IBM Corp. and is used under license.
+The PowerPC name is a trademark of IBM Corp. and is used under license.
 All other product or service names are the property of their respective owners.